utsaslab/SplitFS/README.md

 page](https://github.com/rohankadekodi/SplitFS/blob/master/experiments.md)
 has a list of experiments evaluating SplitFS(strict, sync and POSIX) vs ext4 DAX, NOVA-strict, NOVA-relaxed and PMFS.
 The summary is that SplitFS outperforms the other file systems on the data intensive workloads, while incurring a modest overhead on metadata heavy workloads.
 Please see the paper for more details.

+The kernel patch for the implementation of relink() system call for linux v4.13 is [here](https://github.com/rohankadekodi/SplitFS/blob/master/relink_v4.13.patch)

 ## System Requirements

 1. Ubuntu 16.04 / 18.04